Affinity and Anti-Affinity

 $ kubectl describe node 192.168.0.212 Name: 192.168.0.212 Roles: <none> Labels: beta.kubernetes.io/arch=amd64 beta.kubernetes.io/os=linux failure-domain.beta.kubernetes.io/is-baremetal=false failure-domain.beta.kubernetes.io/region=cn-east-3 failure-domain.beta.kubernetes.io/zone=cn-east-3a kubernetes.io/arch=amd64 kubernetes.io/availablezone=cn-east-3a kubernetes.io/eniquota=12 kubernetes.io/hostname=192.168.0.212 kubernetes.io/os=linux node.kubernetes.io/subnetid=fd43acad-33e7-48b2-a85a-24833f362e0e os.architecture=amd64 os.name=EulerOS_2.0_SP5 os.version=3.10.0-862.14.1.5.h328.eulerosv2r7.x86_64

-- kubernetes.io/hostname: host name of the node.
+- kubernetes.io/hostname: the host name of a node

-When you deploy pods, you can use a nodeSelector, as described in DaemonSet, to constrain pods to nodes with specific labels.
+When you deploy pods, you can use a nodeSelector, as described in DaemonSets, to constrain pods to nodes with specific labels.
 The following example shows how to use a nodeSelector to deploy pods only on the nodes with the gpu=true label.

 apiVersion: apps/v1 kind: Deployment metadata: name: gpu labels: app: gpu spec: selector: matchLabels: app: gpu replicas: 3 template: metadata: labels: app: gpu spec: containers: - image: nginx:alpine name: gpu resources: requests: cpu: 100m memory: 200Mi limits: cpu: 100m memory: 200Mi imagePullSecrets: - name: default-secret affinity: nodeAffinity: requiredDuringSchedulingIgnoredDuringExecution: nodeSelectorTerms: - matchExpressions: - key: gpu operator: In values: - "true"